Advocating for youth and their families so they can thrive!

 What is the Youth Advocate Program all about?

-The Youth Advocate Program goals are to increase the capacities of youth, families, and communities.
+The Youth Advocate Program's goals are to increase the capacities of youth, families, and communities.
 We do this through advocacy, connections to community resources, and service provision.
 We offer intensive and integrated interventions to prevent youth from being charged with future crimes.

 The program is aimed at youth aged 9-15 who meet the program requirements.
-Each youth accepted into the program gets paired one on one with a Youth Advocate Worker in their community who supports the youth and family.
+Each youth accepted into the program gets paired one-on-one with a Youth Advocate Worker in their community who supports the youth and family.
 We have a maximum of 45 participants at a given time.

 If the youth is 15 at the time of referral they will be considered for the program.